Top Nuggets vs. Suns Players to Watch - Western Conference Semifinals Game 2

 Nuggets Players to Watch

-- Michael Porter Jr. is putting up 17.4 points, 1 assists and 5.5 rebounds per contest.
+- Michael Porter Jr. is averaging 17.4 points, 1 assists and 5.5 rebounds per contest.

 Watch live sports and TV without cable on all your devices with a seven-day free trial to Fubo!